Facility Scheduling Policy

 Residence Halls: The Community Services office schedules the use of residence halls during the summer conference period giving priority to summer term students housed on campus by the Assistant Dean of Students and/or Residence Life.

 Brown Chapel: Brown Memorial Chapel is reserved for weddings on a first come first served basis by the Community Services office.
-Current students, faculty, staff, and alumni are eligible for a 50% discount on the published price.
+Alumni are eligible for a 50% discount on the published price.
 Insurance and a 25% deposit are required for all weddings.
 Details and guidelines on weddings at Centenary can be found on the wedding page.